sebapersson/cdc42_and_septin_ring_paper/README.md

 ### Running simulations

-TODO: Check these can run after refactoring.

 The scripts for the Cdc42 and Septin ring simulations are located in the `Code/cdc42_septin_simulations` directory, while the simulation code for the alternative model can be found in the `Code/cdc42_alt_simulations` directory.
 The simulation code is in Python, and you can set up the necessary Python environment using the provided Conda YAML file.
 To install the packages, given a conda installation enter the following command in the terminal:

 ```bash
 conda env create -f cdc42.yml
 ```

-Before running the main simulations, ensure that the pre-simulations specified in the `Run_pre_runs.py` files are completed.
+Before running the main simulations, ensure that the pre-simulations specified in the `Run_pre_runs.py` files are completed, these files can also be provided upon request.
 The models are simulated using a finite-element solver (FEM), with model geometry meshes created in [Gmsh](https://gmsh.info/).
 A Gmsh installation is not required—since we provide the generated `.msh` file in the simulation directory.
 When running a simulation the pvd-files and summary statistics (such as cluster area), are stored in the `Results` and `Intermediate` folders, respectively.
 Given the substantial computational resources required (over 10,000 CPU hours), these simulations are best run on a cluster.
 We can provide access to the large simulation files (too large for GitHub), upon request.

 ### Process results